wan12cf/Expedia-hotel-info-crawler/README.md

 # Expedia-hotel-info-crawler
-1.Requirements
+# Requirements
 python，scrapy，selenium，geckodriver，firefox

-2.How to:
+# How to:
-	\tu> scrapy crawl quotes -o filename.csv
-	not including sold out hotel
+\tu> scrapy crawl quotes -o filename.csv not including sold out hotel

-3.Change csv column order
+# Change csv column order
 Locate to \tu\tu，find settings.py
 in 'FEED_EXPORT_FIELDS'

-4.change target city/date
+# change target city/date
 open tu/spiders/quotes_spider.py

 modify：

     # specify city(area), checkin/out date, hotel star
     destInput = "New York"
     checkInDateInput = "04/20/2017"
     checkOutDateInput = "04/21/2017"
     # Tip: set "345" to crawl 3/4/5 class, or just one "4" for 4 class only
     # for some unknown reason, expedia may not show 1 and 2 star filter for clickble
     # besides, if you choose 3 then 5, 4 will also be choosed and non-cancellable
     # set to 0 to not use any filter.
     hotelstar = "0"

 	一些属性的说明：
 	hotelstar用来过滤酒店星级，0不勾选任何过滤，'345'/'35'都会选中345星。